Ninjabrain1/Ninjabrain-Bot/README.md

 #### Is this legal to use in speedruns?

 #### The bot was 99% certain but still missed the stronghold, what went wrong?
 You most likely moved when you were throwing one of the eyes, which made the angle incorrect.
 It takes way longer than most people think for the player to fully come to a stop, even when your coordinates in F3 are completely stationary you still have to wait a while before throwing the eye (I think this happens because of client-server desync, but i'm not sure).
-If you want to come to a stop quickly I recommend pushing yourself into a block corner.
+If you want to come to a stop quickly I recommend pushing yourself into a corner between two blocks.

 #### Can I do subpixel adjustment, like in perfect travel, with the bot?
 Yes.
 Under advanced options in the settings you can set hotkeys for "+0.01 to last angle" and "-0.01 to last angle".
 Pressing those hotkeys will manually change the angle of the last F3+C you did.
 So for example, if your resolution is 1920x1027 and your eye has a wide middle eye-slit, you would press the "+0.01 to last angle"-hotkey to adjust the angle.
 See the [perfect travel document](https://docs.google.com/document/d/1JTMOIiS-Hl6_giEB0IQ5ki7UV-gvUXnNmoxhYoSgEAA/edit#heading=h.agb0mdup7ims) for more details.